- 8 Abalones

 Rub the chicken wings all over with water chestnut starch.

-Heat the oil to 160 degrees in a deep pan or wok.
+Heat enough oil to deep fry the chicken to 160 degrees in a deep pan or wok.
 Deep fry the chicken wings in the oil, continuously loosening until they are half cooked.
 Using a spider or slotted spoon to remove the wings from the oil, drain thoroughly.

 In a separate wok, heat a little oil.
 Add ginger and spring onion, frying until fragrant.
 Add the chicken pieces into the wok and fry for 1 minute.
 Then add in the seasoning ingredients and stock.
 Bring to a simmer and cover with a lid.
 Simmer until the chicken pieces are completely cooked.